wconrad/ftpd/README.md

 * ruby-1.9.3
 * ruby-2.0
 * ruby-2.1
+* ruby-2.2
+* ruby-2.3
+* ruby-2.4 (but see below)

 For Ruby 1.8, use an ftpd version before 0.8.
 In your Gemfile:

     gem 'ftpd', '<0.8'

+This gem runs fine in Ruby 2.4, but the tests that use TLS are skipped in Ruby 2.4.
+That is because the double_bag_ftps gem that the tests use for TLS does not work in Ruby 2.4.

 ## OS compatability